-Surrounding land use consists of pasture and cropland and the site is somewhat obscured by the topography along Highway 395.
+Surrounding land use consists of pasture and cropland.
 Therefore, the Umatilla County Planning Commission finds that screening to protect the site from surrounding land uses is not necessary.

 (5) The site complies with Oregon Administrative Rules (OAR) 660-023-0180.